NoNotNotes/Yuubi/NoNotNotes/A113/BT.md

   - A113
 title: Blood Transfusion
 date: 2024-10-04
+description: A Blood Transfusion is the introduction of whole blood or other blood components into venous circulation.
+It is used to restore blood volume and the oxygen carrying capacity of the blood.
 ---
 >[!WARNING] This discussion is lifted from Ma'am Tuiza's presentation on Blood Transfusion (1 and 2).
 It will be supplemented with Kozier and Erb's Fundamentals of Nursing sometime soon.